Baal Cycle: Tablets 3–4: Palace of Baal

 When the text continues we see Athirat performing her woman's work by the seashore, when she then sees Baʿal and Anat approaching.
-She wonders whether he has come to kill all her sons and kinsfolk, perhaps a reference to the Hittite myth of Elkunirsa where the storm-god boasts of having killed the many sons of Athirat.
+She wonders whether he has come to kill all her sons and kinsfolk, perhaps a reference to the Hittite myth of Elkunirša where the storm-god boasts of having killed the many sons of Athirat.
 However, her anger subsides when she sees the gifts, and so supports Baʿal in his bid, and she calls upon Qodesh-wa-Amrur to cast a net into the sea so she may have provisions to entertain the guests with.
 He does so, and when the text continues we see Anat encouraging Baʿal as they come closer to Athirat, reminding that he will have an eternal kingdom.
 However, Baʿal is still anxious.
 They persuade Athirat of their case.

 She proceeds to El's abode, and makes her case.
 Reluctantly, he gives his assent for a house to be built for Baʿal.
 Baʿal is then instructed to collect cedar-wood, bricks and precious metals in order to build his house.
 Kothar-wa-Khasis builds him a palace, but Baʿal insists that it is built without windows, in case that his daughters may escape, or that Yam may come again and trouble him.
 The work is completed and Baʿal rejoices.
 When the text resumes, Baʿal recalls his triumph over Yam, and then marches out taking many cities his own.
 He then consents to having windows to his Palace, and does so by thundering them out.
 While sitting in his palace he asks himself whether anybody would resist his power, and if anybody should, he should send word to Mot, god of death, to deal with them.
 He sends two messengers to Mot inviting him to a feast and to acknowledge his sovereignty.
 In the ending, which is lost, Mot makes his reply.